 Here’s a framework that’ll help you answer this question:

-The Shit Sandwich (Or Everything Sucks, Some Of The Time)
+Everything Sucks (Some Of The Time)

 Mark Manson came up with the Shit Sandwich concept in one of his blog posts.
 What does it mean?